gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 ## Quick background: What is SHIELD?

-[SHIELD](https://github.com/starkandwayne/shield) is a backup solution for Cloud Foundry and BOSH deployed services such as Redis, PostgreSQL, and Docker.
-(For the interested, [here](http://gnuconsulting.com/blog/2014/09/07/intro-to-cloud-foundry-and-bosh/) is a quick summary of the basics of BOSH and Cloud Foundry.)
+[SHIELD][shield] is a backup solution for Cloud Foundry and BOSH deployed services such as Redis, PostgreSQL, and Docker.
+(For the interested, [here][CFBlogPost] is a quick summary of the basics of BOSH and Cloud Foundry.)
 The original design was inspired by a client's need to have both broad and granular backups of their private Cloud Foundry and its ecosystem.
 Specifically, in addition to being able to recover from a meteor strike they also wanted to be able to create more granular backups so they could restore specific containers, credentials, databases, and so on.
 Since there was not an existing backup solution of this type available for Cloud Foundry/etc., we designed a new solution named SHIELD.

 ## Functions as Fields in Structs